-Comprehensive Care Standard action Consensus Statement essential elements End-of-Life Essentials recommended education and resources 5.20 Clinicians support patients, carers and families to make shared decisions about end-of-life care in accordance with the National Consensus Statement: Essential elements for safe and high- quality end-of-life care 1.1-1.13 Patient-centred communication and shared decision making 2.1, 2.3 Teamwork and coordination of care 3.7 Components of care End-of-Life Essentials education module: Patient-Centred Communication and Shared Decision-Making Planning end-of-life care - Goals of Care Teams and Continuity for the Patient End-of-Life Essentials: Resources to Adapt and Adopt in communicating about Death and Dying.
-Other Relevant NSQHS Standards Partnering with Consumers Standard Communicating for Safety Standard Also consider the "Ask-Tell-Ask" techniques15: Types of actions may include: Ask the patient what his or her understanding of their illness is.
-Explore their hopes, fears and concerns After you have heard, Tell the patient new information that adds to what they already know.
-Finally, Ask them what they understand from what you have told them.
+Comprehensive Care Standard action Consensus Statement essential elements End-of-Life Essentials recommended education and resources 5.20 Clinicians support patients, carers and families to make shared decisions about end-of-life care in accordance with the National Consensus Statement: Essential elements for safe and high- quality end-of-life care 1.1-1.13 Patient-centred communication and shared decision making 2.1, 2.3 Teamwork and coordination of care 3.7 Components of care End-of-Life Essentials education module and Toolkit: Patient-Centred Communication and Shared Decision-Making Planning end-of-life care - Goals of Care Teams and Continuity for the Patient End-of-Life Care for Diverse Communities The Importance of Coordinating Patient Care End-of-Life Essentials: Resources to Adapt and Adopt in communicating about Death and Dying.
+Also consider the "Ask-Tell-Ask" techniques: Types of actions may include: Ask the patient what his or her understanding of their illness is.
+Explore their hopes, fears and concerns After you have heard, Other Relevant NSQHS Standards Tell the patient new information that adds to what they already know.
+Partnering with Consumers Standard Finally, Ask them what they understand from what you have told them.
+Clarify their goals and expectations before any decision-making discussion.
+Communicating for Safety Standard